 All proposals and rationale for the proposal must be approved by the board and verified by the board secretary.
 In other words, an individual board member may not submit an item on his or her own behalf.
-Items should be drafted as per the guidelines and submitted electronically to the Government Affairs staff.
+Items should be drafted as per the guidelines and submitted electronically to PSBA.
 See PSBA Guidelines for Submitting Platform Proposals.

 Submit your proposals and accompanying rationale using the online submission form and the proposal will automatically be submitted to PSBA.

 School boards submit their proposals to PSBA, where they are presented to the PSBA Platform Committee for consideration.
 The Platform Committee is a standing committee of the association that deliberates and makes an initial determination on all items submitted for the coming year’s platform.
-The committee is comprised of the association’s officers, and representatives of the association's state sections.
-Each of PSBA’s eight sectional advisors appoints two persons to serve a one-year term on the committee.
+The committee is comprised of the association’s officers, and two representatives from each of the association's 12 state sections.

-Following the meeting, the proposed 2023 Legislative Platform will be posted on PSBA’s website and provided to all delegates participating in the Delegate Assembly meeting.
+Following the meeting, the proposed 2024 Legislative Platform will be provided to all voting delegates participating in the Delegate Assembly meeting.

 Voting delegates from PSBA-member entities will take final action on the proposed platform recommended by the Platform Committee.
 Under the PSBA Bylaws, all proposals voted on by the Delegate Assembly must have first been considered by the Platform Committee.
 The Delegate Assembly will vote only on the proposed changes that have been recommended by the Platform Committee.
 No new items or substantive amendments can be introduced at the Delegate Assembly meeting.
 Current platform items where no changes are proposed will be deemed automatically renewed for the coming year’s platform.